kimatron/dive-in/TESTING.md

 **Status:** In Progress

 **Notes:** The subscription model is partially implemented, and work is ongoing to complete the feature.
 The current implementation allows users to subscribe but lacks full functionality for managing subscriptions and notifications.

+## Styling-errors

+- Last minute changes changed the style of my containers, and it looks more squished than I would like.

 ## Screenshots and Logs